relsunkaev/awslayer-manager/README.md

 ### Requirements

-- Requires your project to be using `Serverless`
+- Requires your project to be using the `Serverless` framework.
-- Requires environment management with `Pipenv`
 - This package requires `Docker` if you're planning to work with `mysqlclient`.
 If not, you can omit it.

 ## Running